DEFRA/epr-re-ex-engineering-prototype/README.md

 ### Without backend logic

-- Add a `.html` file `app/views/admin-ui/regulators/in-review/cancel-a-prn.html` for rendering the view
+- Add a `.html` file at `app/views/admin-ui/regulators/in-review/cancel-a-prn.html` for rendering the view
-- Add an entry in the table of contents declared in `app/views/index.js` to show a link to the prototype on the landing page
+- (optional) Add an entry in the table of contents declared in `app/views/index.js` to show a link to the prototype on the landing page

 ### With backend logic

-- Add a handler at `app/views/admin-ui/regulators/in-review/cancel-a-prn/index.js`
-  - include the handler in the `module.exports` definition in `app/views/admin-ui/regulators/in-review/index.js`
-  - The handler takes a (Express) `router` object, and can register handlers for `GET`, `POST`, etc as appropriate
 - Add a `.html` file `app/views/admin-ui/regulators/in-review/cancel-a-prn/index.html` for rendering the view
+- Add a handler at `app/views/admin-ui/regulators/in-review/cancel-a-prn/index.js` to
+  - export a `function GET (req, res, next)` - this will be invoked to handle GET requests
+  - export a `function POST (req, res, next)` - this will be invoked to handle POST requests
-- Add an entry in the table of contents declared in `app/views/index.js` to show a link to the prototype on the landing page
+- (optional) Add an entry in the table of contents declared in `app/views/index.js` to show a link to the prototype on the landing page

 ## GOV.UK Prototype Kit and GOV.UK Frontend